EOSgithub/linked-blog-starter-md/EH - Hope and Fear System.md

 >
 > —**Steinhardt, the First Hunter**

-In The Eldritch Hunt, the traditional "Inspiration" and "Legendary Actions" mechanics are replaced by the **Hope & Fear System**—a dual currency representing humanity's flickering light against encroaching darkness.
+In this campaign, the traditional "Inspiration" and "Legendary Action" mechanics are replaced by the **Hope & Fear System**—a dual currency representing humanity's flickering light against encroaching darkness.

 ---
 ## Gaining Hope & Fear
-Hope & Fear tokens are gained in three ways:
+Hope & Fear are gained in three ways:

 ### 1. Through Roleplay
 - **Hope**: Acting as beacons of hope, showing compassion and empathy, protecting innocents, maintaining humanity